ML4BM-Lab/JIND-Multi/README.md

 Please note that if you are using any of the datasets published on Zenodo, refer to the table [`Input Arguments Information`](#input-arguments-information) at the end of this README to correctly add the input arguments.

 # Executing JIND-Multi
-There are two options to execute the JIND-Multi framework:
+There are three options to execute the JIND-Multi framework:
 * Running the Python script
 * Submitting a job to a HPC queue
 * Running with Docker